SeanCassone/GrubDash/README.md

 * JavaScript
 * Bootstrap
 * NodeJs
+* Express
+* Middleware

 ## Discoveries
-The Pomodor timer is the first application I coded in react.
-It was very diffucult learning how state works in React.
-I did however manage to get through it an learned all about React State in the process.
+GrubDash was a fun project to work on.
+I built the back-end for this project using Express

 ## Future goals for this project
-I intened on adding the ability to be able to save a preset timer.
+I intened on adding the ability to authenticate users with a login